CatTanker/cnc_map_tool_guide/linux_guide.md

 BACK_PID=$!
 wait $BACK_PID
 ```
+Be warned, most mod updaters *Will Override This File* - Back it up to save you confusion later on

 Try launching the game again, and it should be a bit smoother.
 You may still notice some major artefacts/glitches when using the esc menu and returning to the game.
 Go into the client options and try all of the renderers in there, and hopefully (as with windows) one runs like a charm.
 For me, most tend to work (Default/CnC-DDraw), but TS-DDraw GDI fixes the esc menu breaking and lets me enter/exit between my game and other applications as i please.